 If you don’t have any cleaning product on hand (don’t worry, we’ve all been there), you can always turn to your trusty toothbrush and toothpaste.
 The type of toothpaste doesn’t matter.

 To clean your glass baking dish using this method, all you need to do is squirt some toothpaste onto the troublesome areas.
 Then, take your toothbrush and scrub, scrub scrub.
 It might take a little elbow grease, and you might clean out your sinuses during the process, but it’s well worth it.

 Just make sure you clean the dish thoroughly afterward.
 You would hate to have a casserole with a minty flavor!

 Want to learn more?
 I have found some of the most frequently asked questions regarding how to clean glass baking dishes.
 Keep reading to discover more important facts!

-How do you clean baked on grease off glass?
+How do you clean baked-on grease off the glass?

 By now, you should be confident removing built-up grime and residue.
 But what about finicky grease stains that just won’t let go?
 The best solution for grease is a mixture of baking soda and vinegar.
 Sprinkle baking soda followed by vinegar and wait for it to bubble before rinsing.

 How do you clean a burnt casserole dish?